 STUDY SITE

-Paracou station in French Guiana (518’N and 5253’W) is located in a lowland tropical rain forest in a tropical wet climate with mean annual temperature of 26C, mean annual precipitation averaging 2980 mm.y-1 (30-y period) and a 3-month dry season (< 100 mm.month-1) from mid-August to mid-November, and a one-month dry season in March (Wagner, Hérault, Stahl, Bonal, & Rossi, 2011).
-Elevation ranges between 5 and 50 m and soils correspond to thin acrisols over a layer of transformed saprolite with low permeability generating lateral drainage during heavy rains.
+Paracou station in French Guiana (51°8’ N and 52°53’ W) is located in a lowland tropical rain forest in a tropical wet climate with mean annual temperature of 26 °C, mean annual precipitation averaging 2980 mm.y-1 (30-y period) and a 3-month dry season (< 100 mm.month-1) from mid-August to mid-November, and a one-month dry season in March (Wagner, Hérault, Stahl, Bonal, & Rossi, 2011).
+Elevation ranges between 5 and 50 m a.s.l. and soils correspond to thin acrisols over a layer of transformed saprolite with low permeability which produces lateral drainage during heavy rains.

-The experiment is a network of twelve 6.25 ha plots that underwent a disturbance gradient of three logging, thinning and fuelwood cutting treatments (Table 1) according to a randomized plot design with three replicate blocks of four plots.
-The disturbance corresponds to averages of 10 trees removed per hectare with a diameter at 1.3 m height (DBH) above 50 cm for treatment 1 (T1), 32 trees/ha above 40 cm DBH for treatment 2 (T2) and 40 trees/ha above 40 cm DBH for treatment 3 (T3).
-Treatments T2 and T3 besides included the thinning of trees by poison girdling (Schmitt & Bariteau, 1989).
-The disturbance intensity was measured as the percentage of aboveground biomass (%AGB) lost between the first inventory in 1984 and five years after disturbance (Piponiot et al., 2016) estimated with the BIOMASS R package (Réjou-Méchain, Tanguy, Piponiot, Chave, & Hérault, 2018).
+The experiment is a network of 12 6.25 ha plots that underwent a disturbance gradient of three logging, thinning and fuelwood cutting treatments (Table 1) according to a randomized plot design with three replicate blocks of four plots.
+The disturbance corresponds to an intensity gradient.
+For treatment 1 (T1) 10 trees of commercial species (of a diameter at 1.3 m height (DBH) equal or above 50 cm) were felled per hectare.
+For treatment 2 (T2) 10 trees/ha of commercial species (DBH ≥ 50 cm) were felled and 30 trees/ha of non-valuable species (DBH ≥ 40 cm) were removed by poison girdling.
+For treatment 3 (T3) 10 trees/ha of commercial species (DBH ≥ 50 cm) were felled and 30 trees/ha of non-valuable species (15 with DBH ≥ 50 cm and 15 with DBH ≥ 40 cm) were removed by poison girdling (Schmitt & Bariteau, 1989).
+Disturbance intensity was measured as the percentage of aboveground biomass (%AGB) lost between the first inventory in 1984 and five years after disturbance (Piponiot et al., 2016) estimated with the BIOMASS R package (Réjou-Méchain, Tanguy, Piponiot, Chave, & Hérault, 2018).

 Table 1.
 Intervention table, summary of the disturbance intensity for the 4 plot treatments in Paracou